BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 A riveting moveset.

-In the nearby house, you can take a quiz to find out what types of Pokémon you'd be.
+In the nearby house, you can take a quiz to find out what types of Pokemon you'd be.
 It's quite long, but a fun time.
 You'll also be given a *Type Gem* corresponding to the type you get, as well as learn about the *mono[type]* password.

 Anyways, go down and right from here.